OwnMarket/SmartContracts/docs/CHXFunctionalSpecification.md

 There are two contracts taking part in CHX token distribution and usage:

-- `CHXToken`
+- CHXToken
-- `CHXTokenSale`
+- CHXTokenSale

 ## CHXToken Contract

 ![CHX Token Contract Hierarchy](CHXTokenContractHierarchy.png)

-CHXToken is an [ERC20](https://theethereum.wiki/w/index.php/ERC20_Token_Standard) token contract, which keeps the records of CHX token holders' balances, and enables transfers of tokens.
+`CHXToken` is an [ERC20](https://theethereum.wiki/w/index.php/ERC20_Token_Standard) token contract, with the main purpose of keeping the records of CHX token holders' balances, and enabling transfers of tokens.

-CHXToken contract is implemented by inheriting from base contracts available in [OpenZeppelin](https://github.com/OpenZeppelin/zeppelin-solidity) library, as well as extending them by adding new functionality:
+`CHXToken` contract is implemented by inheriting from base contracts available in [OpenZeppelin](https://github.com/OpenZeppelin/zeppelin-solidity) library, as well as extending them by adding new functionality:

 - Batch transfers
 - Restricted transfers during token sale
-- Draining of stray Ether and other ERC20 tokens
+- Draining stray Ether and other ERC20 tokens

 ### Batch transfers

-To enable const-effective transfers of tokens from/to multiple addresses, without issuing multiple transactions, this contract implement following batch transfer functions:
+To enable cost-effective transfers of tokens from/to multiple addresses, without having to process multiple transactions, this contract implements following batch transfer functions:

 - `batchTransfer`
 - `batchTransferFrom`